Redpath Dairyshelter Frequently Asked Questions:

 Fortunately woodchip availability is generally plentiful, - with local forestry and local wood-chipping services in many regions.
 Many farmers chip trees that they already have on farm, and some will plant trees for future use.
 Re-planting provides an excellent sustainable farming policy with a closed loop recycling system.

-Some farmers are able to use products like recycled ply and recycled pallet products, bark as well.
+Some farmers are able to use products like recycled ply and recycled pallet products and bark as well.
 Local sources are sawmills or forestry contractors.
 Contact Redpath for your local regional woodchip supply contacts.

 I have an existing concrete pad – can you cover that?

 Yes definitely!
 This is becoming a popular option for farmers wanting to restrict rainfall runoff from their existing Feedpad.
 We can usually adjust our spans to fit between existing infrastructure troughs, gates and fences etc. The clear Durashelter roofing provides fantastic drying ability for concrete floored systems.
 The 12.2m span Redpath dairy housing design is a popular choice for this application See more here

 Why use a clear roofing material like Durashelter?